To,

 The Stakeholders Relationship Committee (SRC) has been re-constituted by the Board on

-Stakeholders Relationship Committee and inducting Mr. Kalpesh Thakorbhai Mistry,
+the Stakeholders Relationship Committee and inducting Mr. Kalpesh Thakorbhai Mistry,

 Sr. No. |